SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 ```

 Voilà!
 We have a new version minimal version of the System Browser with a read-only mode.
-If we run `MyMiniBrowserPresenter new openWithSpec` we should get *@layout7@*.
+If we run `MyMiniBrowserPresenter new open` we should get *@layout7@*.

 ![Our little code browser in readonly mode.](figures/layout7.png width=60&label=layout7)